tengku-21/MiniERPSystem/README.md

 ## Implementation Details

 Reading through the requirements pdf.
 The task basically ask for a simple ERP system where it contains **3 services**.
+- Products
-Products, Inventory and Orders.
+- Inventory
+- Orders

-The key part here is, these 3 services has to be seperated.
+The key part here is, these 3 services has to be *seperated*.
 Means that one service doesnt really know each other, and can't call or edit other table directly.

-They can only talk through http request allowed by that said service API if needed to access data related to it.
+They can only talk through *http request route* allowed by that said service API if needed to access data related to it.

 This is actually my first building this kind of system design.